CombineCommunity/rxswift-to-combine-cheatsheet/README.md

 # Contributing
-Add any data/operators to the appropriate CSV files in the **Data** folder, run `genreadme.rb` and commit the changes.
-Then, submit a Pull Request
+Add any data/operators to the appropriate CSV files in the **Data** folder, run `bundle install` and `generate.rb`.

+Finally, commit the changes and submit a Pull Request.